ACRIC: Securing Legacy Communication Networks via Authenticated Cyclic Redundancy Integrity Check: Introduction

-The paper is organized as follows: Section~\ref{sec:Challenges} outlines the identified challenges and the goals for designing ACRIC.
-Section~\ref{sec:Background} provides foundational background, and Section~\ref{sec:Model} defines the system and threat models.
-Section~\ref{sec:AuthMechanism} details ACRIC.
-In Section~\ref{sec:ChainManagement}, we discuss hash chain management, essential for optimizing ACRIC.
-Section~\ref{sec:Evaluation} assesses ACRIC's security and performance.
+\ac{acric} is particularly advantageous for legacy networks, where new hardware deployment is challenging, and continuous availability is essential.
+Leveraging existing \ac{crc} fields for authentication inherently limits security to the finite length of the \ac{crc}, which may be vulnerable to brute-force attacks.
+This limitation can be effectively managed, for example, by setting a threshold for rejected messages to trigger security alerts - a common practice in the \ac{ics} domain \cite{CAN}, \cite{modbus-application}.
+While modern methods like Digital Signatures or longer \acp{mac} might suit new systems without stringent constraints better, \ac{acric} remains optimal for securing legacy systems.\\ \textbf{Contributions.} In summary, our contributions are as follows: \begin{enumerate} \item We identify critical challenges in designing security solutions for legacy industrial protocols that currently limit the adoption of state-of-the-art solutions.

+\item We develop \ac{acric}, an authentication mechanism that offers message authentication and integrity protection, explicitly tailored to legacy environments and suitable for \ac{p2p} and broadcast communications.
+In addition, we also provide practical insight for the efficient management of cryptographic material in legacy contexts.

+\item We formally evaluate \ac{acric}'s security guarantees and experimentally evaluate its transmission and computational overhead in a realistic test environment, demonstrating minimal latency impact (\(\sim 4 \mu s\) overhead) suitable for practical deployment. \end{enumerate}

+The paper is organized as follows.
 Section~\ref{sec:Related} reviews the related works.
+Section~\ref{sec:Challenges} outlines the identified challenges when integrating an authentication mechanism in legacy systems, and the corresponding \ac{acric}'s design goals to address them.
+Section~\ref{sec:Model} defines the system and threat models.
+Section~\ref{sec:ACRIC} details the proposed framework and Section~\ref{sec:Evaluation} carries out security and performance evaluation.
 Finally, Section~\ref{sec:Conclusions} concludes the paper.